secondlevel/Deep-Q-Network-and-Deep-Deterministic-Policy-Gradient/README.md

 ### DQN

+There have two step to train the DQN model.

-You can config the DQN training parameters through the following argparse, and use the following instructions to train different model.
+The first step is config the DQN training parameters through the following argparse.

 ```python
 ## arguments ##